Have you been Charged with Theft by Receiving in Georgia?

 Penalty for Theft by Receiving in Georgia

-There are particular circumstances in which theft is punished as a felony in Georgia.
-Included in this are:
+There are additional circumstances in which theft is punished as a felony in Georgia.
+These include:

 - Theft of government or bank property by an employee.
 If found guilty of this, the consequence is a one to 15-year prison sentence and/or a fine.